-This report presents the methodology and findings of a feasibility and acceptability study of the TeachLive mixed-reality teaching simulator, which was used as a supplemental guided practice opportunity for pre-service student teachers enrolled in classroom management and special-education methods classes.
+This article presents findings from a feasibility and acceptability study of the TeachLive mixed-reality teaching simulator, which was used as a supplemental guided practice opportunity for preservice student teachers enrolled in classroom management and special education methods classes.